userver-framework/userver/scripts/docs/en/userver/component-system.md

 should inherit from components::LoggableComponentBase base class and may override its methods.

+All the components are listed at the @ref userver_components API Group.

 ## Components static configuration
 components::ManagerControllerComponent configures the engine internals from information provided in its static config: preallocates coroutines, creates